-- Components One server with at least 2 CPU cores, 16GB RAM, local storage as needed. - Operating system Enterprise-grade Linux distribution with full support from OS vendor.
-We recommend Ubuntu 16.04 LTS.
-Other distributions are also supported (e.g. RedHat or SuSE) but they may not ship all the required dependencies in their official repositories and therefore it may be necessary to enable third party repositories for modules like APCu and Redis. - SSL Configuration The SSL termination is done in Apache.
-A standard SSL certificate is needed, installed according to the Apache documentation. - Load Balancer None. - Database We currently recommend MySQL / MariaDB, as our customers have had good experiences with these when moving to a Galera cluster to scale the DB.
-(InnoDB storage engine, MyISAM is not supported, see: db-storage-engine-label) - Authentication User authentication via one or several LDAP or Active Directory servers.
+- Authentication User authentication via one or several LDAP or Active Directory servers.
 (See User Authentication with LDAP for information on configuring ownCloud to use LDAP and AD.) - Session Management Local session management on the application server.
 PHP sessions are stored in a tmpfs mounted at the operating system-specific session storage location.
-You can find out where that is by running grep -R 'session.save\path' /etc/php5 and then add it to the /etc/fstab file, for example: echo "tmpfs /var/lib/php5/pool-www tmpfs defaults, noatime, mode=1777 0 0" >> /etc/fstab. - Memory Caching We recommend: APC/APCu for local caching.
-Redis for Transactional File Locking and distributed caching, running on a dedicated server.
-A memcache speeds up server performance, and ownCloud supports four memcaches; refer to Configuring Memory Caching for information on selecting and configuring a memcache. - Storage Local storage.
+You can find out where that is by running grep -R 'session.save_path' /etc/php5 and then add it to the /etc/fstab file, for example: echo "tmpfs /var/lib/php5/pool-www tmpfs defaults,noatime,mode=1777 0 0" >> /etc/fstab. - Memory Caching A memcache speeds up server performance, and ownCloud supports four memcaches; refer to Configuring Memory Caching for information on selecting and configuring a memcache. - Storage Local storage. - ownCloud Edition Standard Edition.
+(See ownCloud Server or Enterprise Edition for comparisons of the ownCloud editions.)